-I understand the potential risks involved to me and my fetus during my pregnancy in the MRI Education Program.
-I elect to remain in the Program and adhere to the requirements as stated in Option # 3 of the attached Pregnancy Policy.
+• Il risks involved to me and my fetus during my preguto remain in the Program and adhere to the required ed Pregnancy Policy. •

-I do understand the potential risks involved to me and my fetus during my pregnancy in regard to pregnancy-related MRI safety.
-However, I elect not to remain in the MRI Education Program and that a leave of absence from the Program has been granted to me as stated in Option #2 of the attached Pregnancy Policy.
-I have read, understand, and agree to the conditions specified in the Medical Leave of Absence Policy.
+regard to pregnancy-related MR Program and that a leave of abs ntial risks involved to me and my fetus during my professional safety.
+However, I elect not to remain in the MRI ence from the Program has been granted to me as staticy.
+I have read, understand, and agree to the condit of Absence Policy.
+I Education ated in Option

-Student
+Student Date

-MRI Program Director
+MRI Program Director Date

 Education Manager

-West Virginia University Hospitals Imaging Science Education Programs - MRI
+West Virginia University Hospitals

+Imaging Science Education Programs - MRI